kylemonteleone/willamette-natives-db/README.md

 - Plant domestication
 - Genetics and breeding

-This is a work-in-progress.
-I’m using this html to help catalog and assess species by native status, breeding potential, identifying characteristics, etc. I'm new to HTML...so some grace and feedback are super welcome!
+This is a work-in-progress (if you couldn't tell).
+I’m using this html to help catalog and assess species by native status, breeding potential, identifying characteristics, etc..
+I'm new to HTML...so some grace and feedback are super welcome!

 ## Current Focus Species

 Especially interested in identifying natives and especially especially interested in endangered natives.
-**top contenders atm:**
+Top contenders atm:
 - Quercus garryana (Oregon white oak)
 - Vaccinium spp.
 (Huckleberries)
 - Vicia